 Feasibility study and process evaluation

 We now want to know if we can recruit people to take part in a study of these guidance materials and, if so, to what extent people use these materials and find them useful.
-We have recruited four General Practices from the North of England to help us with this study.
+We have recruited five General Practices from the North of England to help us with this study.